SureshCS-50/react-native-examples/README.md

-Contains a bunch of small and (hopefully) readable [react-native](http://facebook.github.io/react-native/) examples:
+A bunch of small and (hopefully) readable [react-native](http://facebook.github.io/react-native/) examples:

 **Basics**